rm511130/PCF4CAS/README.md

 cf service user1-db
 ```

-Bosh is busy working on instantiating your MySQL database, so let's proceed by pushing a Docker image of a simple App written in Go while we wait for the MySQL DB (it should only take a few minutes).
+While Bosh is busy working on instantiating your MySQL database, let's proceed by pushing a Docker image of a simple App written in Go while we wait for the MySQL DB (it should only take a few minutes).

 ```
 cf push factorial --docker-image rmeira/factorial --random-route